The practice-oriented tutorials at analytica Vietnam imparted highly topical know-how for laboratory users.

 A broad overview of the laboratory technology, analysis, quality control, biotechnology and the life sciences industry and a new drive for your business.

-The latest news and background information for analytica Vietnam is available here.
+Find out the latest news and background information about analytica Vietnam here.

 Your direct contacts